luxedo/NESPico/README.md

 > A NES controller USB interface with a Raspberry Pi Pico.

+Play your favorite retro games with a slightly modified NES controller.
+Just get Raspberry Pi Pico, a soldering iron and a few wires and you are golden!!1!

+Read this in other languages: [Portuguese](README-pt-BR.md), [English](README.md)

 ## Building

 These instructions are extremely terse, and Linux-based only.
 For detailed steps,